waveyboym/Chat-App/README.md

 11. Use-local-storage: https://github.com/nas5w/use-local-storage

 # I am a user/tester
-Executable for MacOS, Linux and Windows will be coming soon
+Executable for MacOS, Linux and Windows will be coming soon...

 # I am a developer
 1. Make a folder on your desktop named for example "ChatApp"